-We carefully review all requests for legal sufficiency and with an eye toward user privacy.
-Slack may reject or challenge any requests that are unclear, overbroad or inappropriate.
+We carefully review all requests for legal sufficiency, keeping user privacy in mind.
+Slack may reject or challenge any requests that are unclear, overly broad or inappropriate.

 How often do you provide data to government and law enforcement entities?

-Our Transparency Report details the number of requests we receive each year.
-The current report covers January 1 through December 31, 2019, and specifies the number of subpoenas, warrants and other requests for data received during that year.
-The report also includes the type of information we provided, including content and non-content data.
+Our Transparency report details the number of requests that we receive each year.
+The current report covers 1st January to 31st December 2019 inclusive, and specifies the number of subpoenas, warrants and other requests for data that were received during that year.
+The report also includes the type of information that we provided, including content and non-content data.

 Do you assist law enforcement and government authorities in conducting surveillance of communications?

-No. Like all other communication platforms in the United States, Slack is an electronic communications service (“ECS”) or remote computing service (“RCS”) (as defined in Sections 2510 and 2711 of Title 18 U.S.C., respectively) when it provides services to customers.
-It is thus possible the United States government could serve a targeted directive on Slack under FISA § 702.
+No. As with all other communication platforms in the United States, Slack qualifies as an electronic communications service (‘ECS’) or remote computing service (‘RCS’) (as defined in Sections 2510 and 2711 of Title 18 of the United States Code, respectively) when it provides services to customers.
+It is thus possible that the United States government could serve a targeted directive to Slack under FISA Section 702.

-However, Slack is not eligible to receive a 702 order for “upstream” surveillance.
-As the U.S. Government has applied FISA § 702, it uses upstream orders only to target traffic flowing through internet backbone providers that carry traffic for third parties.
-See Privacy and Civil Liberties Oversight Board, Report on the Surveillance Program Operated Pursuant to Section 702 of the Foreign Intelligence Surveillance Act (July 2, 2014) pp. 35-40, available at https://fas.org/irp/offdocs/pclob-702.pdf.
+However, Slack is not eligible to receive a 702 order for ‘upstream’ surveillance.
+In the sense in which FISA Section 702 has been applied by the US government, upstream orders are used only to target traffic flowing through Internet backbone providers that carry traffic for third parties.
+See the Privacy and Civil Liberties Oversight Board, Report on the Surveillance Program Operated Pursuant to Section 702 of the Foreign Intelligence Surveillance Act (2nd July 2014) pp. 35-40, available at https://fas.org/irp/offdocs/pclob-702.pdf.
 Slack does not provide such backbone services, as it only carries traffic involving its own customers.
 As a result, it is not eligible to receive the type of order principally addressed in, and deemed problematic by, the Schrems II decision.

-Slack does not provide any assistance to U.S. authorities conducting surveillance under Executive Order 12333.
-Further, E.O.
-12333 does not provide the U.S. government the ability to compel companies to provide assistance with those activities, and Slack will not do so voluntarily.
-As a result, Slack does not, and cannot be ordered to, take any action to facilitate the type of bulk surveillance under E.O.
-12333.
+Slack does not provide any assistance to US authorities conducting surveillance under Executive Order 12333.
+Furthermore, EO 12333 does not grant the US government the ability to compel companies to provide assistance with those activities, and Slack will not do so voluntarily.
+As a result, Slack does not and cannot be ordered to take any action to facilitate the type of bulk surveillance under EO 12333.

 How does Slack protect data in motion and data at rest?

-Slack employs a range of technical and organizational measures to defeat eﬀorts to intercept, surveil, or otherwise access without authorization data in transit.
-For instance, Slack encrypts all transfers of data to prevent the acquisition of such data by third parties, such as governmental authorities who may gain physical access to the transmission mechanisms while the data is in transmission.
-Slack only utilizes secure data transport via TLS 1.2 over HTTPS.
-This feature is always enabled to limit any third parties from tampering with or tapping into the data transfers between the two end-points (Slack and our customers).
+Slack employs a range of technical and organisational measures to defeat eﬀorts to intercept, surveil or otherwise access without authorisation data in transit.
+For instance, Slack encrypts all transfers of data to prevent the acquisition of such data by third parties, such as governmental authorities, who may gain physical access to the transmission mechanisms while the data is in transmission.
+Slack only utilises secure data transport via TLS 1.2 over HTTPS.
+This feature is always enabled to limit any third-party efforts to tamper with or tap into the data transfers between the two end-points (Slack and our customers).

-Our Enterprise Key Management workspace offers additional safeguards by creating an immutable audit log so that the customer has notice every time its data is accessed.
-The act of preserving or producing EKM content would trigger an observable entry in the access log available to the Customer.
+Our Enterprise Key Management workspace offers additional safeguards by creating an immutable audit log so that the customer is notified every time its data is accessed.
+The act of preserving or producing EKM content would trigger an observable entry in the access log available to the customer.
 Customers may also revoke encryption keys to prevent access to unencrypted content.

-Does the passage of the U.S. CLOUD Act affect the way that Slack responds to U.S. government legal requests?
+Does the passing of the US CLOUD Act affect the way that Slack responds to US government legal requests?